stcorp/muninn/EXTENSIONS.rst

 products, it is necessary to install (or implement) one or more extensions.

-Readers of this document are assumed to be familiar with the content of the muninn README file, in particular the sections "Extensions", "Data types", "Namespaces", and "Links".
+Readers of this document are assumed to be familiar with the content of the muninn README.rst file, in particular the sections "Extensions", "Data types", "Namespaces", and "Links".

 A muninn extension is a Python module or package that implements the muninn